abhilampard/Physionet-CSV-Conversion/README.md

 # Physionet-CSV-Conversion
-Code to access the ECG data from Physionet using Python.
+Code to access the ECG data from Physionet using Python (Access ".dat" file).

 ## Datasets tested on:
 * AFib Databases(CinC 2001 and 2004)